arashnm80/arashnm80.github.io/quotes.md

 > I won't get rich by renting out my time.

+> Everybody thinks their loneliness is the biggest loneliness in the world.

 > Anybody can do it, question is who does?

 > I'm born righ now in this situation, with this knowledge and experience, so what am I gonna do now?